Home

 Rain associated with offshore Imelda sweeps into the Southeast while an autumn Pacific storm produces a soggy last day of September to large stretches of the West Coast.
 This, along with our tropical update, is available at 5 a.m.
 ET in our daily briefing.

-Imelda, as it moves away from the Florida coast and strengthens into a hurricane, will still bring squalls of rain ashore.
-The WeatherRadar shows rain extending as far inland as Atlanta and Charlotte, N.C., while soaking northeastern Florida, southeastern Georgia, and the eastern Carolinas.
+Hurricane Imelda, as it moves away from the Florida coast, will still bring squalls of rain ashore.
+The WeatherRadar shows rain extending as far inland as Charlotte, N.C., while soaking northeastern Florida, southeastern Georgia, and the eastern Carolinas.

 Imelda will bring heavy rain to the Southeast today, even as it stays offshore.

-A slow-moving Pacific system will move deeper into the Northwest today.
-Rain will fall across the immediate northern California and the Northwest coastlines, with some of the rain moving inland later today.
+A slow-moving Pacific system will move into the Northwest later today.
+Rain will fall across the immediate northern California and the Northwest coastlines, with some of the rain moving inland later tonight.
 Additional afternoon showers and even a few rumbles of thunder will be possible across the Intermountain West and the Rockies.

 A few clouds and a spotty shower will also be possible later today across the central Mississippi Valley into the western Great Lakes.
 Otherwise, it will be mostly sunny across the Plains, Midwest, Mississippi Valley and the Northeast.